-The evening before we lucked out with a fantastic lean-to spot at the nearby KOA Campground in Wilmington, a secluded location next to the Ausable River.
+The evening before we lucked out with a wonderful lean-to spot at the nearby KOA Campground in Wilmington, a secluded location next to the Ausable River.
 We woke up well rested, ready for our climb.

-Ginette had time for her morning coffee before we set out of the campsite by 6:30 and on the trail by 7 am.
+Ginette had time for her morning coffee before we set out from the campsite by 6:30 and on the trail by 7 am.
 The first mile out of the Atmospheric Research Centre parking lot was a steady, steep advance up the old Marble Mountain Ski Hill, not much fun, but vertical is always good, it gets you closer to your goal.

 After a short level section, the trail resumes at a steady uphill climb to a ridge where you navigate some mud and rocks for a mile or so.
 On the way to Whiteface, the trailhead to Esther is clearly marked with a large cairn.
-We elected to go straight on to Whiteface with the goal of reaching the summit before the tourists arrived via the Whiteface Veteran’s Memorial Highway.
+We elected to go straight on to Whiteface with the aim of reaching the summit before the tourists arrived via the Whiteface Veteran’s Memorial Highway.

 Where the trail reaches the highway, you’ll be greeted with a stunning retaining wall.